PriyaDevNow/The-Cobalt-Building-London/README.md

 - W3 Schools – to look up code
 - Gitpod - used for version control by utilising the Gitpod terminal to commit and push to GitHub
 - GitHub - used to save and store all files for this website after being pushed from Gitpod
+- Userpersona - to generate typical users of this website and ensure their pain points were alleviated by the website
 - Figma – I tried to use it to create wireframes but found it difficult so resorted to pen and paper
 - Coolors – for colour palettes- Adobe Color – for accessibility contrast ratios
 - Canva – for designing the logo